5 Steps To Trigger A Creative Breakthrough

 It helps to have a reason for thought, at least when you start.

-Is there a burning problem, or big decision?
+Is there a burning problem, or a big decision?

 Have you hit a creative block?